 About This Program

-California Native Plant Society (Yerba Buena chapter) and Golden Gate Audubon Society are proud to partner on a local Native Plants of the Year program to bring back San Francisco’s native plants to benefit birds, butterflies and our environment.
+Golden Gate Audubon and California Native Plant Society (Yerba Buena and East Bay chapters) are proud to partner on a local Native Plants of the Year program to bring back San Francisco’s native plants to benefit birds, butterflies and our environment.

 Bird-Friendly Native Plants of the Year is all about LOCAL!
 Local plants, local businesses, and local gardens.
 By supporting local nurseries in San Francisco, you are helping to lay down roots to grow more native plants.